noteflakes-music/lyp/docs/user-guide.md

 # lyp - The Lilypond Swiss Army Knife

-Lyp is an open-source tool that takes the pain out of working with [Lilypond](http://lilypond.org/).
+lyp is an open-source tool that takes the pain out of working with [Lilypond](http://lilypond.org/).

 __Use packages__: Install <a href="#" jump-to-id="working-with-packages">packages</a> to enhance your Lilypond files with additional functionality.
 Add <a href="#" router-link="/packages?id=tweaking">specialized tweaks</a> or even <a href="/#" router-link="/packages?id=fonts">change the music font</a>.